 The APIA is comprised of a very diverse group of professional investigators from “general practitioners” to specialized investigators.
 We seek to recruit investigators from every imaginable discipline.
 Among our members, you will find specialists in Fire, Insurance SIU, Surveillance, Service of Process, Domestic Relations, Cyber Forensics, and other disciplines represented.
 Our professional development program includes quarterly meetings and an annual conference that provides continuing education (CE Credits) across the spectrum of professional investigations.

 New to the APIA?

-Of nearly 500 Licensed Private Investigators (LPI), over one fourth are members of APIA.
+With more than 500 Licensed Private Investigators (LPI), over one fourth are members of APIA.
 Every LPI is invited to join APIA.
 To be a Full Member, one must possess a current Alabama Private Investigators License issued by the APIB.
 Associate Members are professionals in related fields, such as police investigators, paralegals, non-licensed investigators that work for corporations and law firms and is offered to students as well.

 §34-25B Alabama Private Investigation Regulatory Act (Act 2013-306, § 1) established the Regulatory Board to be composed of 8 members.
 The seats on the Board are appointed by the following:

 The current APIA delegate to the APIB is Mr.Jeff Hammock.
 Mr. Hammock is a long standing member and former Vice President of APIA, and now sits on the APIA Board of Directors as our Secretary.
 Another APIB seat is held by one of APIA’s founding members,